easypropertylistings/Easy-Property-Listings/README.md

 ## Change Log

+= 3.4.41 July 26, 2022 =

+- Fix: Only the default template was loading in shortcodes.
+- Fix: Added land category to the epl_property_secondary_heading hook.

 = 3.4.40 May 06, 2022 =

 - Fix: Search category options fixed for the all search tab.